shan825/blackswan_safetycrew/README.md

 Data
 ----
 The datset for this project was provided by Dr. Lance Sherry.
 It is comprised of 4 columns by 800 rows.
 It is simulated data produced by Visual Basic for Applications (VBA) code.
-This code was converted to Python ( [DataGeneration.py](https://github.com/shan825/blackswan_safetycrew/blob/main/scripts/DataGeneration.py) ).
+This code was converted to Python ( [NormalizedDataGeneration.py](https://github.com/shan825/blackswan_safetycrew/blob/main/scripts/NormalizedDataGeneration.py) ).
 This allowed the team to confirm that the input and target cases were correct, that the data was accurate, before building our NN model.

 ### Dataset Variables:
-- xTemp: initial X position (representing temperature)
+- xTemp: initial X position (representing temperature), range 0-9
-- yVolume: initial Y position (representing volume)
+- yVolume: initial Y position (representing volume), range 0-9
-- direction: the initial direction the particle is moving
+- direction: the initial direction the particle is moving, range 0-7 where 0 is North, 1 is NE, 2 is East, etc
 - target: labeled variable neural network is trying to learn

 Code